Nurse's recovery from COVID-19 lets him hold his newborn son

 After battling a severe case of COVID-19 and missing the birth of his third child, Thomas, 39, of New Hyde Park would spend nearly a month attached to a ventilator, unable to breathe on his own.

-Thomas, a registered nurse at Brookdale Hospital in Brooklyn, contracted COVID-19 in late-March, only days before his wife, Riya, was scheduled to give birth.
+Thomas, a registered nurse at Brookdale University Hospital and Medical Center in Brooklyn, contracted COVID-19 in late March, only days before his wife, Riya, was scheduled to give birth.

-When Riya Thomas, who also tested positive for the virus, was taken to Winthrop Hospital to give birth on March 28, Tony remained home quarantined.
+When Riya Thomas, who also tested positive for the virus, was taken to NYU Winthrop Hospital to give birth on March 28, Tony remained quarantined at home.
 The following day, Tony's condition took a turn for the worse and he was admitted to St. Francis.

 On March 30, Thomas, unsure whether he would ever meet his son, was put on a ventilator.
 He remained attached to the lifesaving machine for the next 28 days.